edresch/coalescence/coalescence.md

 * "*This is It / and I am It / and You are It / and so is That / and He is It / and She is It / and It is It / and That is That.*" - [James Broughton](https://imgur.com/heIkNkk)

 * "Nature by its very definition is a singulare tantum.
 I should say: the overall number of minds is just one." - [Erwin Schrödinger, Nobel Prize-winning physicist](https://i.imgur.com/ChHEYce.png)

-* "If I am I because I am I, and you are you because you are you, then I am I and you are you.
-But if I am I because you are you and you are you because I am I, then I am not I and you are not you!" - [Menachem Mendel of Kotzk](https://w.wiki/F47)

 * [Monism](https://w.wiki/Cwm) attributes oneness or singleness to existence.
 Priority monism states that all existing things go back to a source that is distinct from them; e.g., in Neoplatonism, everything is derived from ***[The One.](https://w.wiki/Cwn)***